AramMadoyanMexaki/django-store/README.md

 # django-shop
-This basic app in Django for learning.
+This basic app in Django for learning and increase skills.